python/mypy/mypyc/doc/differences_from_python.rst

 Mypyc aims to be sufficiently compatible with Python semantics so that migrating code to mypyc often doesn't require major code changes.
 There are various differences to enable performance gains that you need to be aware of, however.

-This section documents notable deviations.
+This section documents notable differences from Python.
+We discuss many of them also elsewhere, but it's convenient to have them here in one place.

 Running compiled code as module
 -------------------------------